ukaea/piezo/examples/Readme.md

 Example manifests demonstrating how to create additional Kuberenetes features.
 These are designed as manifest guides for features the Piezo web app could evolve to make use of in the future.
+Any of the feature can be created by running `kubectl apply -f {name of file}.yaml`

 ### Ingress